 Searching for exact phrases on Google search, you need to enclose the phrase in quotation marks.
 The search will then be directed to select the correct keywords in the right order.

 You do not need to learn to use all the advanced operators.
 Google has an Advanced Search Page that gives you options on how to fine-tune your searches.

 You can search within your search results.
 Scroll to the bottom of the first search result page and click the Search Within Results link.
 A new page is displayed with a new search box, and a smaller more focused list will be available.

 More focused searches are possible if you search different sources of information, to list a few specific search areas like Blog search, Google Book Search, Google Maps and much more.

 Researching how to search more effectively on Google is essential.
+Many are saying that Google knows everything if you search for the right keywords and find the right sites.
 All of us use this search engine for our benefit.